i05nagai/memorandum/language/english_speaking.md

     * I was born in Chicago
     * Where were you born?
     * How many babies are born every day?
+* get
+    * get off
+        * to leave a place, usually in order to start a journey
+            * if we can get off by seven o'clock, the roads will be clearer
+        * to leave work with permission, usually at the end of the day
+            * how early can you get off this afternoon?
+    * get off sth
+        * to leave a train, bus or aircrat
+            * get off a Camden Twon
+            * I tripped as I got off the bus
+        * to avoid punishment, or to help another person to avoid punishment for sth
+            * she was charged with fraud, but her lawyer managed to get her off
+    * get off on sth
+        * to become excited by sth
+            * he really gets off on those little porcelain figurines
+        * to find sth excited, esp in a sexual way
+            * Dave likes power -- he gets of on it
+    * get off on the right foot
+        * to make a successful start
+        * he really got off on the right foot with my mother
     * get as be
         * There was afight at the party, but nobody get hurt
         * I don't get invited to many parties
         * I'm suprised Liz didn't get offered the job
         * Jessica is liked by everybody
         * Peter was a mystery man
         * I get married
         * I get divorced
         * I get dressed
         * I get lost
         * I get changed
 * said/alleged/believed/considered/expected/known/reported/thought/understood
     * People say that he is 108 years old
         * It is said that he is 108 years old